Introduction

 Rot Resistance

-Sugar Maple and Red Maple both are Rated as non-durable to perishable, and susceptible to insect attack.
-It is not suitable for outdoor uses.
+Both sugar maple and red maple are rated as non-durable and are susceptible to insect attack.
+They are not suitable for outdoor use without treatment.

 Sugar Maple vs Red Maple Identification